-This ends our programme for 2017 but in Spring 2018 we propose to have an evening learning more about the historic houses on Church Road.
+In June 2018 there will be an evening learning more about the historic houses on Church Road.
 Many people walking the length of the road and admiring both larger houses and small cottages will want to know more about the history of this, the oldest street in the village.
 Volunteers are always welcome to join our small group and help us plan what are increasingly successful evening events.

 Many Abbots Leigh residents may not know of the historic Tudor Canal and Gazebo which can be found opposite Brackenwood Garden Centre.
 These are the only visible remnants of the gardens of the Tudor Old Court House, home of the Nortons and Trenchards until its demolition when Leigh Court was built in 1817.